ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

     ...
 }
 ```

-Note: We recommend modules to have additional macro for enabling driver specific messages, default set as false and use `MBED_TRACE_IF` for all trace messages.
-This will help in enabling trace level debugs for particular driver or module without enabling all messages of trace level.
-This will be effective only if all modules, drivers, hal interfaces and libraries implement it.
+Note: We recommend modules have an additional macro for enabling driver-specific messages, you set the default as false and you use `MBED_TRACE_IF` for all trace messages.
+This helps enable trace level debugs for a particular driver or module without enabling all messages of trace level.
+This is effective only if all modules, drivers, HAL interfaces and libraries implement it.

-### MBED_LOG API
+### `MBED_LOG` API

-`MBED_LOG` API is general trace API which is always enabled and can be used to log messages of all levels.
-You can use it to create a wrapper/frontend for any other logging system using mbed logging module as backend.
+`MBED_LOG` API is a general trace API, which is always enabled and which you can use to log messages of all levels.
+You can use it to create a wrapper or frontend for any other logging system using the Mbed logging module as the backend.

 Usage:

 ```C
 #define tr_warn(...)
 MBED_LOG(TRACE_LEVEL_WARN, TRACE_GROUP, ##__VA_ARGS__)
 #define tr_cmdline(...)
 MBED_LOG(TRACE_LEVEL_CMD, TRACE_GROUP, ##__VA_ARGS__)
 ```

 Note:

-1. Old Mbed OS logging APIs `mbed_trace`, `error`, `debug`, `debug_if`, are deprecated.
+1. Old Mbed OS logging APIs `mbed_trace`, `error`, `debug` and `debug_if` are deprecated.
-2. All API's are available in the debug and develop build profiles but not in the release build profile.
+2. All APIs are available in the debug and develop build profiles but not in the release build profile.

 ### Logger class reference